Five Tips for Preventing Vaginal Yeast Infections

 Three out of every four women have gotten a yeast infection at least once in their adulthood.

-- Hormonal changes and the use of certain drugs during menstruation can affect your immune system’s effectiveness.
+- Hormonal changes and the use of certain drugs during menstruation can affect your immune system’s effectiveness

 - Change pads and tampons frequently during your menstrual cycle.
 Doing so will help prevent yeast infections.

-3. Avoid using certain products
+3. Preventing vaginal infections: avoid using certain products

 There are special soaps and scented deodorants available in stores now meant for the genital area.
 These chemical products generally have an acidic pH and other irritating components that affect the vagina’s bacterial flora.